hyperium/h3/design/PROPOSAL.md

 ## 6. Security Considerations

-The HTTP/3 draft mentions several [security considerations](https://quicwg.org/base-drafts/draft-ietf-quic-http.html#name-security-considerations), this explains how each are handled.
+The HTTP/3 RFC mentions several [security considerations](https://www.rfc-editor.org/rfc/rfc9114.html#name-security-considerations), this explains how each are handled.

 1. **Server authority**: deciding if a server should accept a given authority is punted to the user of the library.